How to Make a Christmas Lights Cookie Platter

 For the center circle cookie, I added the phrase "Merry and Bright" using my pico projector.
 (You can see how I piped a similar message in this sunflower platter tutorial.)

-This is just the first of a few more Christmas tutorials lined up.
+This is just the first of a few more Christmas tutorials that we have lined up.
+If you like this platter, you may like these Christmas coal cookies!
 Please check back soon for more fun and festive holiday ideas!